Regular Monthly Dividend Declaration for Preferred Share

-Since inception Class A shareholders have received a total of $13.89 per share and Preferred shareholders have received a total of $8.54 per share inclusive of this distribution, for a combined total of $22.43.
+Since inception, Class A shareholders have received a total of $6.40 per share and Preferred shareholders have received a total of $6.99 per share inclusive of this distribution, for a combined total of $13.39.

-The Company invests in a high quality portfolio consisting of 15 financial services companies made up of Canadian and U.S. issuers as follows: Bank of Montreal, The Bank of Nova Scotia, Canadian Imperial Bank of Commerce, Royal Bank of Canada, Toronto-Dominion Bank, National Bank of Canada, Manulife Financial Corporation, Sun Life Financial, Great-West Lifeco, CI Financial Corp, Bank of America, Citigroup Inc., Goldman Sachs Group, JP Morgan Chase & Co. and Wells Fargo & Co.
+TDb Split invests in common shares of Toronto-Dominion Bank, a leading Canadian Financial institution.

 |Distribution Details